Structured Packing in LLM Training Improves Long Context Utilization

 \section{Ablations}

-\subsection{\method{} parameters}
+\subsection{\method{} Parameters}

 There are two important design choices related to \method{}.
 First, how many related documents are retrieved in each step (the parameter $k$ in Algorithm \ref{alg:splice}).
 Second, how the documents are ordered.
-Table \ref{tab:ablationsplice} indicates that $k=1$ is the best choice, though the differences are rather small.
-We found that changing the order of documents in training examples hardly matters for $270$M models.
+Table \ref{tab:ablationsplice} indicates that $k=1$ is the best choice for naturally ocurring long documents whereas Table \ref{tab:ablationsplice_k16} shows that in case of RAG-style input greater values of $k$ achieve better performance, though the differences are rather small.
+We found that changing the order of documents in training samples hardly matters for $270$M models.
 We use 'standard', as ordered by Algorithm \ref{alg:splice}, the reversed order, and random shuffling.

 We also evaluated the influence of \texttt{BOS} and \texttt{EOS} tokens on the performance of trained models.
-As both \textsc{Repo} and \method{} methods concatenate documents to create training examples, they effectively slightly decrease the number of separating tokens compared to the \textsc{Baseline}.
+As both \textsc{Repo} and \method{} methods concatenate documents to create training samples, they effectively slightly decrease the number of separating tokens compared to the \textsc{EP}.
 However, in Appendix \ref{sec:appendix_boseos} we included experiments showing that this has no impact on model performance.